code-shmode/code-shmode-javascript/react/next/intro.md

 export const BASE_URL = "https://rickandmortyapi.com/api/character/";
 ```

-Because Next is server-side rendered, we need an HTTP library we can use in both the server and client (browser) environments.
+Because Next pages are pre-rendered on the server, we need an HTTP library we can use in both the server and client (browser) environments.
 The built-in `fetch` method in JavaScript only works in the browser.

 Install [axios](https://github.com/axios/axios):

 ```js
 yarn add axios
 ```

+Next provides two kinds of pre-rendering: static and server rendering.
+You can read more about the differences [here](/server/faq/static-vs-server-side-rendering).

 In Next, an asynchronous function called `getInitialProps` is where API calls are made.
 With this function, we can fetch data using an API call and pass it as props to the page. `getInitialProps` only works in page components.